ahmedxomar101/Finding-Donors-for-CharityML/README.md

 ## Project Overview
 I applied supervised learning techniques and an analytical mind on data collected for the U.S. census to help CharityML (a fictitious charity organization) identify people most likely to donate to their cause.
 I started by exploring the data to learn how the census data is recorded.
 Next, I applied a series of transformations and preprocessing techniques to manipulate the data into a workable format.
-Then I evaluated several supervised models on the data, and considered which is best suited for the solution.
-Afterwards, I optimized the model you've selected and present it as your solution to CharityML.
-Finally, you will explore the chosen model and its predictions under the hood, to see just how well it's performing when considering the data it's given.
+Then I evaluated several supervised models on the data and considered which is best suited for the solution.
+Afterwards, I optimized the selected model.

 ## Prerequisites